 This gaming laptop is the perfect example of a device made for playing games on the road, thanks to the price point and quality of performance its scores favorably on this list.

-This simply isn’t the case and the combination of this CPU and GPU makes for excellent gameplay comparable to that of the some more expensive laptops.
-You shouldn’t notice any issues when it comes to playing games on this device, however, should you attempt to run the more strenuous AAA games the quality may suffer and this where you should take the price point into consideration.
+This simply isn’t the case and the combination of this CPU and GPU makes for excellent gameplay comparable to that of the some more expensive gaming laptops, or even some similarly priced pre-built PCs.
+You shouldn’t notice any issues when it comes to playing games on this device.
+However, should you attempt to run the more strenuous AAA games the quality may suffer and this where you should take the price point into consideration.

 Unlike a lot of budget gaming laptops, there has been some care put into the design of this product.
 It’s thin and light for excellent convenience for portable gaming and with a sleek black design, it’s hard to see that this is a cheaper laptop.